 Is it possible for hospitals to obtain telemedicine reimbursement?
 Most of us are aware of the shortage of physicians, exacerbated in many geographic areas, and typically worst at night and on weekends.
 Physicians utilizing telemedicine technology have demonstrated time and time again the ability to provide quality care via telemedicine on a 24/7 basis virtually anywhere.
 It is not technology or physician capability that is impeding this substantial ability to bring care to patients when they need it, regardless of location; sadly, it is reimbursement obstacles that have been thrown up by payors that minimize this potential being realized.

 A thorough wrap-up of the status of telemedicine reimbursement parity laws, published Aug.
-15, 2016, in HealthAffairs online, provides excellent detail on the woeful lack of reimbursement uniformity from state to state for telemedicine services.
-The Affordable Care Act made a move toward encouraging telemedicine services, but didn’t establish consistent guidelines for reimbursement that benefits all patients.
+15, 2016, in HealthAffairs online, provides excellent detail on the woeful lack of reimbursement uniformity from state to state for telemedicine service providers and remote care.
+The Affordable Care Act made a move toward encouraging telemedicine services, but didn’t establish consistent guidelines for telemedicine reimbursement that benefits all patients.
 That’s a problem.

 Disparity from state to state

-The bottom line is that current federal and state law varies widely on how Medicare, Medicaid, and private insurers can reimburse for telemedicine services.
+The bottom line is that current federal and state law varies widely on how Medicare, Medicaid, and private insurers can provider telemedicine reimbursement for services.
 Some services are not reimbursed, or are reimbursed at lower levels than in-person physician services.
 This continues to be a major challenge in the effective provisioning of telemedicine to the people who could benefit from it.